Standing Committee on Procedure and House Affairs

 Ministry of Legislative Affairs

-Standing Order 113
+Standing Order 113:

-Under Standing Order 113, the policy field committees may conduct relatively unlimited studies.
-The only restriction is that the study must relate to a ministry assigned to that committee.
-The subject-matter and duration of the study are left to the committee to decide.
-This Standing Order is usually used when the committee agrees on what it wishes to study.
+Committee.
+The subject-matter and duration of the study are left to the Committee to decide.
+This Standing Order is usually used when the Committee agrees on what it wishes to study.

 At the beginning of each Parliament and, if necessary, during the course of a Parliament, the Standing Committee on Procedure and House Affairs shall prescribe the ministries and offices assigned to the Standing Committees for the purposes of this Standing Order and for the purpose of consideration of Estimates and shall make a report thereon to the House, which report shall be deemed to be adopted.
+The Office of the Premier and the Cabinet Office shall be assigned to the same Standing Committee.

-Standing Order 128
+Standing Order 128:

 The proposal of a member under this Standing Order must be adopted by at least two-thirds of the members of the committee, excluding the Chair.

-A study by the committee under the terms of this Standing Order cannot take precedence over consideration of a government public bill.
+A study by the Committee under the terms of this Standing Order cannot take precedence over consideration of a government public bill.

-The committee may present a substantive report to the House and may adopt the text of a draft bill on the subject matter.
+The Committee may present a substantive report to the House and may adopt the text of a draft bill on the subject matter.
 At least three hours of debate will be allowed on the bill in the House at a time decided upon by the House Leaders of the recognized Parties.

 Estimates: